tytydraco/yessleep/out/The_thing_that_watches.md

 It speaks now.

 Not loudly.
-Never when Jonathan tries to listen.
+Never when I try to listen.

-But when he’s about to fall asleep, just at the edge of consciousness, he hears it:
+But when I’m about to fall asleep, teetering on the edge of consciousness, I hear it:

 “Let me in.”

-It does not sound angry.
+It doesn’t sound angry.
 Or impatient.

 It sounds amused.